 We based our criteria on some pretty specific criteria.
 For instance, does the projector display true 4K resolution?
 Does it accurately display HDR video?
 Is it capable of reproducing Ultra HD’s wider color range?
 Are the inputs full-range HDMI 2.0b?

 Note that most of the projectors we reviewed didn’t tick all of those boxes, which isn’t surprising.
 However, it did give us a good range of comparison and helped us separate the good from the decent and those that should be avoided.

 What to Look for in a Good 4K Projector

-- HDR capabilities (ultra-high contrast ratio), as contrast ratio affects image quality and helps you avoid a washed-out image.
+- HDR capabilities (ultra-high contrast ratio) since contrast ratio affects image quality and helps you avoid a washed-out image.

-- Higher brightness capabilities, as brightness determines not just picture quality, but also the size of the screen you can use.
+- Higher brightness capabilities since brightness determines not just picture quality but also the size of the screen you can use.

-- Color accuracy, as this affects the quality of the image and the fidelity of the colors reproduced on the screen.
+- Color accuracy since this affects the quality of the image and the fidelity of the colors reproduced on the screen.

-- Color range (also called gamut), as this affects the number of colors the projector will reproduce on the screen.
+- Color range (also called gamut) since this affects the number of colors the projector will reproduce on the screen.

 Again, there’s no one-size-fits-all answer here.
-One projector might be great for you, while it is a poor fit for someone else.
-The best advice is this: know what you need, and then compare your options to find the 4K projector that addresses as many of those as possible.
+One projector might be great for you but a poor fit for someone else.
+The best advice is this: know what you need and then compare your options to find the 4K projector that addresses as many of those as possible.
 Only then should you start looking at “nice to have” features.

 Why Switch to a 4K Projector?